MicrosoftDocs/Viva/WorkplaceAnalytics/Use/zoom.md

 8. **Prepare the Zoom file** - Your Zoom admin needs to do the following:

    1. Confirm that the input folder has the relevant **Zoom reports** from **Step 5** and the **mapping file** from **Step 4**.
    2. In the **Zoom integration** folder, double-click **AdminActions.bat** to run it.
+If prompted to select a program to open the .bat file, ignore and close the prompt, and continue running the file.
    3. When prompted, select **Rscript.exe** for the required script.
-If prompted to open the Rscript.exe file, close the prompt, and continue  running the file.
    4. Typically, the script file is located in the **C:/Program Files/R/R-4x-x/bin** folder.
 To find the file:

       * In Windows search, enter **RGUI.exe** to open the R graphical user interface, and then enter **file.path(R.home(), "bin", "Rscript.exe"**